Lynch Canyon Open Space Park

 Lynch Canyon Open Space Park is a park in Solano County, California.

+History

+It is named for the Matthew Lynch family, who owned the land in the early 1900s.
+Before that, the land was owned by General Mariano Guadalupe Vallejo, and in precolonial times, by the Patwin people.
+Traces of native presence including bedrock mortars can be observed.
+Lynch Canyon Open Space Park has been operated by the Solano County Parks and Recreation Division and the Solano Land Trust since 2007.

+Wildlife and attractions

 Its trails are part of the Bay Area Ridge Trail.

-It is named for the Matthew Lynch family.
-Lynch Canyon Open Space Park has been operated by the Solano County Parks and Recreation Division and the Solano Land Trust since 2007.
+The park is known for its spring wildflowers and oak trees, and birds of prey which hunt over the open fields.
+The land is active grazing land for cattle, so dogs are banned on park land.